All Episodes

 I will change.

-In fact, I promise to do this.
+In fact, I promised to do this.

-I promised to guarantee a shift in support among my listeners, sizable number, if Amnesty had a lasting provision in it that no recipient of amnesty could vote for 25 years.
+I promised to guarantee a shift in support among my listeners, sizable number, if amnesty had a lasting provision in it that no recipient of amnesty could vote for 25 years.

 Call it a poison pill.